dootje-2004/web-docker-https/README.md

   and click *OK*.
 You'll see a new Authorities entry *org-AAAA*.
 * Navigate to  <https://localhost:3456/> to confirm the certificate works.

+#### Opera

+See the instructions for Chrome.
+The certificates page can be accessed at `opera://settings/certificates`.
+It also works without the `opera://` protocol identifier.

 ## Deprecated build option

 If you get a warning about *docker build* being deprecated, install the